 This goal has already been achieved ( and exceeded ) in countries not so dissimilar to our own, starting from conditions similar to those that currently exist in New Zealand.

-Alan Preston Christchurch, New Zealand
+Alan Preston in Mangawhai, Northland, New Zealand

 e-mail: urbanbicycles@gmail.com